 Late Arrival to School

 Approximately every second week there is a school wide assembly which parents are welcome to attend.
-This takes place in the school hall on a Friday between 11:00 am – 12:00 pm.
-Each assembly is hosted by a different syndicate and is advertised in the school newsletter and on the school calendar.
+This takes place in the school hall on a Friday between 9.45 am – 10.30 am.
+Each assembly is hosted by a different team and is advertised in the school newsletter and on the school calendar.

-Newsletters will be emailed out weekly on Friday during the school term - please provide your email address to the office and advise them if your email address changes.
-These newsletters are also available on the News page of this website.
+Newsletters will be emailed out weekly usually on Friday during the school term - please provide your email address to the office and advise them when your email address has changed.
+Team Newsletters are send out once each term.
+All newsletters are also available on the News page.

 Kelburn Normal School branded clothing is available – you can order this at the office.
 Up-to-date product and price lists are available from the office.
 We try to keep the sports t-shirts in stock at all times as these are required when students play sport in competitions away from school.
 The polo shirt is also readily available.